 Organizational Culture is the backbone of a Utility of the Future Today.
-An organization's culture defines behavioral norms within the organization, and within the community served by the utility.
-This culture consists of shared beliefs and values established by leaders and then communicated and reinforced through various methods, ultimately shaping employee perceptions, behaviors and understanding.
-It also includes how the organization makes decisions, and how it treats its customers.
+An organization's culture defines behavioral norms within the organization and the community served by the utility.
+This culture consists of shared beliefs and values established by leaders and then communicated and reinforced through various methods, ultimately shaping employee perceptions, behaviors, and understanding.
+It also includes how the organization makes decisions and treats its customers.

-A UotFT organization has created and continues to grow and evolve an Organizational Culture that focuses on people, both within the utility and within the community served.
-People within the utility are focused on continuous improvement of their skills and services they provide, and on organizational performance.
+A UotFT organization has created and continues to grow and evolve an Organizational Culture that focuses on people within the utility and the community served.
+People within the utility provide and focus on continuously improving their skills and services and organizational performance.
 People throughout the organization feel respected by their leadership, with employee engagement strong at all levels.
-The UoTF culture encourages self-improvement, learning, innovation, collaboration, workforce/workplace flexibility and service to help address Triple Bottom Line community-wide economic, environmental, and social outcomes.
-The benefits of becoming a UotFT include enhancing the organization's ability to attract, retain and develop top-notch water sector leaders and staff with the capacity to facilitate mission and vision achievement.
+The UOTFT culture encourages self-improvement, learning, innovation, collaboration, and workforce/workplace flexibility and serves to help address Triple Bottom Line community-wide economic, environmental, and social outcomes.
+The benefits of becoming a UOTFT include enhancing the organization's ability to attract, retain, and develop top-notch water sector leaders and staff with the capacity to facilitate mission and vision achievement.

-The UotFT is taking actions to serve as an "Anchor Institution" in the community that is invested in the quality of life of the community that it serves; provides leadership within the community; is an employer of choice; an investor in placemaking; a community educator; and a compassionate service provider ensuring all customers receive equitable services-regardless of income.
-Above all, an anchor institution is committed to optimize environmental and public health outcomes for those it serves.
+The UotFT serves as an "Anchor Institution" in the community.
+It is invested in the community's quality of life by providing leadership within the community, being an employer of choice, investing in placemaking, providing community education, and being a compassionate service provider, ensuring all customers receive equitable services-regardless of income.
+Above all, an anchor institution is committed to optimizing environmental and public health outcomes for those it serves.